 9 Best Free Note-Taking Apps (2026)

-There are dozens of note-taking apps out there, and most of them claim to be free.
+There are dozens of note-taking apps, and most claim to be free.
 The reality is messier.
 Some are genuinely free.
 Others give you a free tier so restrictive it barely counts.
 And a few have quietly raised prices or gutted features in the past year.

 Quick comparison